Bernardo-MG/docs-maven-skin/src/site/markdown/custom_site_descriptor.md

 </body>
 ```

-This image should be an existing Font Awesome icon, without the fa- prefix, as this will be added automatically.
+This image is a reference to an existing Font Awesome icon, without the fa- prefix, as this will be added automatically.
 In this case the icon picked will be fa-github.

 #### Descriptions for the Bottom Nav